c3lang/c3-web/docs/language-overview/types.md

 ### The `fault` type

 When an [Optional](../language-common/optionals-essential.md#what-is-an-optional) does not contain a result, it is Empty, but contains a `fault` which explains why there was no normal value.
-A fault have the special property that together with the `~` suffix it creates an Empty value:
+A fault has the special property that together with the `~` suffix it creates an Empty value:

 ```c3
 int? x = IO_ERROR~; // 'IO_ERROR~' is an Optional Empty.